bodinsamuel/altheia/docs/api.md

 ### string().`max(:int)`

-> Force a string to have lenght of equal or less to the value passed.
+> Force a string to have length of equal or less to the value passed.

 ```javascript
 alt.string().max(5);